GabrielGhe/GabrielGhe.github.io/_posts/2016-01-04-longest-common-subsequence.md

 ---
 layout: post
 title: "Longest Common Subsequence"
-description: "The longest common subsequence is an old algorithm problems.
+description: "The longest common subsequence is an old algorithm problem.
 You might ask yourself what applications it might have.
 Well 2 very important applications of the LCS are file comparison and molecular biology.
 Read on to find out how it works.
 You can also look at the [wiki](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and the [visualization tool](http://www.cs.usfca.edu/~galles/visualization/DPLCS.html) to better understand."
 category: university
-tags: [string, sequence, algorithm, substring, logic, dynamic programming]
+tags: [string, sequence, algorithm, substring, logic, dynamic programming, java]
 ---
 {% include JB/setup %}